-Every great campaign starts with a solid foundation.
+Every great SEO campaign starts with a solid foundation.
 In this section of our Massive Guide to Local Search Tactics you’ll learn the basics of how you can establish a solid base for your local marketing campaign.
 Many of the local tactics presented here are geared toward totally new businesses, but if you’re marketing an established business and have the option to implement a change that helps solidify the base, then don’t hesitate.
 Many of these tips can make or break a successful campaign.

 Keyword research drives everything.
 Many people will say that local search starts with Google+ or building out your NAP, etc. I’m going to suggest that you start at the very beginning with thorough keyword research.
-To do everything mentioned here effectively you need to know which keywords and phrases are priority.
+To do everything mentioned here effectively you need to know which keywords and phrases are a priority.
 You may think you know what words your customers will use to find you, but more often than not, you’ll be wrong.
-At a minimum you could be limiting your possibilities and opportunities.
-For example, If you’re a lawyer, should you call yourself a lawyer, attorney, law firm or something more specific?
+At a minimum, you could be limiting your possibilities and opportunities.
+For example, If you’re a lawyer, should you call yourself a lawyer, attorney, law firm, or something more specific?
 Only keyword research will give you the answer and it can make a big difference in your overall results.

 Get started here: Google Keyword Planner